adairrr/niftier/README.md

 📝 Edit your frontend `App.jsx` in `packages/react-app/src`

-💼 Edit your deployment script `deploy.js` in `packages/hardhat/scripts`
+💼 Edit your deployment script `deploy.ts` in `packages/hardhat/scripts`

 📱 Open http://localhost:3000 to see the app